RE/MAX We Sell Paradise > Blog of Local Area > Weather and Climate > Intertropical Convergence Zone

 What is the ITCZ?

-The ITCZ is also known as Monsoon Trough, Near-Equatorial Trough, The Doldrums or The Calms.
+The Intertropical Convergence Zone is also known as Monsoon Trough, Near-Equatorial Trough, The Doldrums or The Calms.
 It is a band of clouds, rain and storms that encircles the entire globe – essentially it is a permanent trough of low pressure.
 The ITCZ forms over the hottest parts of the world, roughly in line with where the sun is directly overhead (but lagging in distance by 1-2 months due to lagging heating of the ocean).

 The ITCZ, seen as a bright band of clouds, encircles the globe.
 Source: Wikimedia.